-First of all, your headline is one of the few things that recruiters and hiring managers (or anyone on LinkedIn for that matter) can see before they click your profile.
+First of all, your headline is one of the few things that recruiters and hiring managers (or anyone on LinkedIn for that matter) can see before they click on your profile.
 If you comment on a post, share a post, or apply for a job through LinkedIn, your headline will be the first description that person reads of you.
 Never forget, first impressions can make or break your job search.

 Additionally, when a recruiter performs a search looking for a specific role in a specific area, LinkedIn will deliver them a list of 10 people per page.
-On that page, the recruiter will see your photo, location, as well as a few connections- in addition to your headline.
+On that page, the recruiter will see your photo, location, as well as a few connections- in addition to your LinkedIn headline.

-As the only description of who you are, your headline is the main deciding factor on whether or not someone decides to visit your profile.
+As the only description of who you are, your LinkedIn headline is the main deciding factor on whether or not someone decides to visit your profile.

 “Half the battle is just getting clicked and then after that they obviously see a lot more information,” Clark said.
 “Just getting clicked you have very little to make your case and grab attention and your LinkedIn headline is one of those pieces.”